Internet safety and addressing online risk

 - harmful advice encouraging eating disorders, self-harm or suicide.

-Young people, most commonly girls, often feel under pressure to act provocatively or be perceived in a sexual way.
+Young people can feel under pressure to display sexual behaviour online, such as sharing personal information or images.
 This pressure can come directly from peers or partners, or indirectly through the commercialisation of sex in mainstream media and marketing industries.
 When using the internet, this can motivate young people to:

-- post provocative images of themselves on social media;
+- post private images of themselves on social media;

 - perform sexual acts over webcam, send sexually explicit photographs to another person or pressurise others into doing so;